 Allergens and menu information

-Allergen information is often created once and then forgotten.
-But your menu changes, suppliers switch, and recipes get adjusted.
+Allergen information often gets created once and then forgotten.
+But your menu changes, suppliers switch, and recipes get tweaked.

 Check per dish: